 When the Customize Block option is selected, a window will display showing different available configurations.
 These are organized in various tabs for better readability and configuration purposes.
-The details related to these tabs are given below:

 The Board tab: The Board tab (Figure 4-1) is visible only when a board is selected in the current project.
 In this tab, options related to the board-based I/O constraints are provided.
 More details onboard support packages are available in the Vivado Design Suite User Guide: Designing IP Subsystems using IP Integrator (UG994) [Ref 4].